• Welcome In!

 Spoiler Alerts & Trigger Warnings: sexual assault, sexual violence, sodomy, sadism, aggravated sexual battery, sexual abuse

-My book for Season 2 Episode 6, Tit-ular Time Travel, is The Border Lord’s Bride by Bertrice Small.
+My book for Season 2 Episode 6: Tit-ular Time Travel was The Border Lord’s Bride by Bertrice Small.
 Published in 2007, it was not the Scottish romp I was expecting or hoping for.

 Let’s Talk About the Author

-Bertrice Small is a New York Times best selling writer of historical and erotic romance novels.
+Bertrice Small was a New York Times best selling writer of historical and erotic romance novels.
 She authored over 50 novels in those genres as well as the fantasy/romantasy category.
 She received numerous awards during her career and her Skye O’Malley books were perhaps her most popular.
-Those books are actually being turned into a series for Apple TV.
-This was announced in Spring 2024 but I can’t find any current information on a release date for the show.
-Small did pass away in 2017 at the age of 77 and her son, Tom, currently handles her estate and carrying on the legacy of her literary works.
+Those books are potentially being turned into a series for Apple TV.
+This was announced in Spring 2024 but I can’t find any current information on a release date for the show (as of February 2026).
+Small did pass away in 2017 at the age of 77 and her son, Tom, currently handles her estate and carries on the legacy of her literary works.

-I think this blog article by IntrovertReader on sweetsavageflame.com really sums up Small’s writing style – at least as far as I can tell based on the book I just read for the podcast.
+I think this blog article by IntrovertReader on sweetsavageflame.com really sums up Small’s writing style – at least as far as I can tell based on Small’s books my co-host, Meghan, and I have read for the podcast.
+(She read Lara for Season 2 Episode 12: A Midsummer Nightmare.)
 Quote: “Small’s usual romps where the heroine is captured by some salacious sultan/whoremaster/caliph and enslaved into his harem.”
 IntrovertReader also comments on Small’s “usual sexcapades” where “the heroine (and hero) cavort with every staff and orifice in plain sight.”

 So that pretty much tells you what we’re getting into here.
-So let’s talk about The Border Lord’s Bride.
+Let’s talk about The Border Lord’s Bride.

 My Spiciness Ranking